mikeal/multiblock/README.md

 A CAR header that:
 * Must have single root.
-* Must include a property `multiblock` that is a List of three entries
+* Must include a property `multiblock` that is a List of 4 entries
   * CID of the CID Set (ccs).
     * This CID MUST use `lmh`.
   * CID of the Block Set (cbs).